Florida is home to thousands of beautiful, natural springs. Few know this, but some of those are natural hot springs.

 Little Salt Spring

-Little Salt Spring is one of only three known hot springs in Florida, and one of only two located on land.
-It’s an important archeological site.
+Little Salt Spring is one of only three known hot springs in Florida, and one of only two hot springs located on Florida’s mainland.
+I would love to visit this spring some day, but have not yet, due to its private access.

 Little salt springs hot spring, florida